 The interests and integrity of the participants should be protected from physical, psychological and cultural harm.
 Minimising harm (non-maleficence) also involves using the smallest number of participants and tests that will ensure scientific validity.
 Where the giving of advice (e.g. medical, psychological) to a participant is an intrinsic part of the research, this should be agreed with the participant in advance, and should have been subject to ethics review.
-If problems are detected and the investigator is not competent to offer assistance, the appropriate source of professional advice should be recommended.
+If problems are detected and the investigator is not competent to offer assistance. the appropriate source of professional advice should be recommended.
 Provision for emergency situations and participant distress should be made clear in the application.
 Maximising benefit (beneficence) imposes a duty on researchers to advance knowledge that will help individuals and society.
-One of the first codes of practice for ethical research, the Declaration of Helsinki differentiated between therapeutic and non-therapeutic research.
+One of the first codes of practice for ethical research, the World Medical Association Declaration of Helsinki: Ethical Principles for Medical Research Involving Human Subjects differentiated between therapeutic and non-therapeutic research.
 Therapeutic research involves offering of a treatment that may have beneficial effects for the participants whereas the results of non-therapeutic research may benefit others but is unlikely to benefit the research participants themselves.